twmeehan/matter-tests/README.md

     * Implementing other (visco)plastic models is easy due to the general framework of the code

-* Supports analytical objects and complex terrains
+* Supports **analytical objects** and **complex terrains**

-* The supported **boundary conditions** are (the last two requiring a **Coulomb friction parameter** to be specified)
+* The supported **boundary conditions** are
     * No-slip (in code called `STICKY`)
     * Separate slip (in code called `SEPARATE`)
     * Sticky slip (in code called `SLIP`, currently only available for plate objects)

+* The boundary conditions above can be supplied a **Coulomb friction parameter**, or what we call "material friction", where an internal friction parameter of a particular plastic model is used as the Coulomb friction for terrain-material interaction.

 * **Parallelized** on shared memory with [OpenMP](https://www.openmp.org/)

 * Initial particle positions can be sampled using the **Poisson disk sampling** scheme by R. Bridson, ACM SIGGRAPH 2007, here based on the implementation by [Tommy Hinks](https://github.com/thinks/poisson-disk-sampling)

+## Limitations

+* Optimized for dense (not sparse) topologies.
+On sparse topologies, the simulations can be rather slow.
+This follows from the chosen grid data format, which may be replaced in the future.
+However, the current choice keeps the code simple and organized.

+* Supports only single-materials, however, one can easily extend this to multi-material problems.
+E.g., one can create particle quantities for the relevant material parameters (see `data_structures.hpp`) which can then be used in the material models (see, e.g., `plasticity.cpp`)

 ## Usage

 #### How to run the code

 1. Set up your simulation parameters and initial state in `mpm.cpp`.
 The default `mpm.cpp` file in the master branch sets up a simple granular collapse and explains the main options.
 In the `examples` folder, other examples are presented (to use one of these examples, simply copy it into the `src` folder and rename it `mpm.cpp`).
 In `tools.hpp`, the user must specify the dimension of the simulation (defualt: 2D) and order of interpolation (default: quadratic).

 2. Create a build directory: `mkdir build`